 She turned back to eye Imaino.
 “This valley is ours.
 You are not welcome.
 Humans have no place here.”

 A shocked murmur rippled through the people behind Silveo.
-Most of the survivors at Buteo were regulars who had lived in Aquila town all their lives, seeing miryhls day after day, working in partnership with humans.
+Most of the survivors at Buteo were regulars who had lived in Aquila town all their lives, seeing miryhls day after day working in partnership with humans.
 A handful were students like Silveo, and likely felt the same punch in the gut at the prospect of being denied by their own miryhl.
-Silveo could see Vehro amongst the flock and wondered if his miryhl would reject him to his face - but not quite daring to step forward and find out.
+Silveo could see Vehro amongst the flock and wondered if his miryhl would reject him to his face.
+He didn’t quite dare to step forward and find out.
 Only Imaino and Rechar remained of the adult Riders whose relationship with their miryhls had lasted years.
 He couldn’t imagine what they were feeling as Thunder stood before a flock of miryhls and told them to leave.

 Silveo didn’t even know what either man’s miryhl looked like, but he hoped to Maegla they weren’t in that flock now, sending them away.